revelrylabs/text_chunker_ex/README.md

 # Chunker: Flexible Text Chunking for Elixir

-Chunker is an Elixir library designed to segment text effectively, prioritizing context preservation and adaptability.
-It's ideal for analytical, NLP, and other applications where understanding the relationship between text segments is crucial.
+Chunker is an Elixir library for segmenting large text documents, optimizing them for efficient embedding and storage within vector databases for use in resource augmented generation applications.
+It prioritizes context preservation and adaptability, and is therefore ideal for analytical, NLP, and other applications where understanding the relationship between text segments is crucial.

 ## Key Features

-- Semantic Splitting: Prioritizes splitting text into meaningful blocks based on separators relevant to the specified format (e.g., headings, paragraphs in Markdown).
+- Semantic Chunking: Prioritizes chunking text into meaningful blocks based on separators relevant to the specified format (e.g., headings, paragraphs in Markdown).
-- Configurable Chunking: Fine-tune the splitting process with options for:
+- Configurable Chunking: Fine-tune the chunking process with options for, text chunk size, overlap and format.
 - Metadata Tracking: Automatically generates Chunk structs containing byte range information for accurately reassembling the original text if needed.
-- Extensibility: Designed to accommodate additional splitting strategies in the future.
+- Extensibility: Designed to accommodate additional chunking strategies in the future.

 ## Installation